pmanuja/pmanuja.github.io/README.md

 Movies App
 Movies app is a one page app that displays Popular Movies of the year.
-User can provide an year input ex:2018, to retrieve the results for popular movies of that year.
+User can provide an year as a input for example '2018', to retrieve the results for popular movies of that year.
 Results are displayed in a table and are sorted by popularity.

 The app uses:
 AJAX to make a request to an external data source OMDBapi and TMDBapi to retrieve information about movies and display onto the DOM